 Sinai Green (formerly Green Committee) is all about action: We're taking concrete steps every month to reduce energy, water, waste, and pollution.
-We started with the Temple itself, but we involve the entire Sinai community in conscious steps to reduce our footprint on the planet.
+We have three key principles:

-There are lots of great projects for anyone who wants to join the committee.
-We meet on the second Tuesday of the month at the Temple.
-If you want to learn more, contact Richard Hart.
+We welcome anyone who wants to join us.
+We meet on the second Wednesday of the month at 6:30pm at the Temple.
+If you want to learn more, email us at [email protected].

 Our Green Building

 - Our fabulous new building (2010) is Silver LEED (Leadership in Energy and Environmental Design) Certified.

 - We are also proud to be a Bay Area Green Business.
 We were initially certified as a Green Business in 2013.
 As of January 2018, we are awaiting final approval of our recertification for another four years.

 - Our synagogue and sanctuary are equipped with water-saving faucets and toilets.